 9. Now that your child can say the N sound, have your child trying saying N in different sound combinations such as "na," "no," "on," "an," or "een."

 10. Say the syllable with an exaggerated face and have your child repeat.

 11. Cover syllables with N in the beginning, middle, and end.
 The middle and end position may be the most difficult.

 Your child may learn N syllables quickly, in a matter of minutes for some!
-When your child is saying N right most of the time, move on to the word level!
+Once your child is able to say N, move on to the word level!
 Don't spend too much time here.